TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 4/Jeremiah 4.6.md

 ---

-Set up a standard toward Zion: flee for safety, stay not; for I will bring evil from the north, and a great destruction.
+Set up a standard toward Zion.
+Flee for safety!
+Don't wait; for I will bring evil from the north, and a great destruction."